AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 >[!BEGINSHADEBOX]

-The following summary table uses the RACI model to visually depict the security responsibilities for the parties covered by the Adobe Commerce on cloud infrastructure shared responsibility security and operational model—Adobe, Merchant, and Cloud service provider.
+The following summary table uses the RACI model to show the security responsibilities shared between Adobe, the merchant, and the Cloud service provider:

 **R** — Responsible
 **A** — Accountable